 In line with our Environmental Policy, the design processes aim to contain environmental impact throughout the product’s life cycle.
-On this premise, we implemented a specific corporate procedure that establishes the basic principles and logic for eco-sustainable design related firstly to the Design functions of the Naval Shipping Division and subsequently to the Design functions in the Merchant Shipping Division.
+On this premise, we implemented a specific corporate procedure that establishes the basic principles and logic for eco-sustainable design.

 The eco-sustainable design criteria apply in the following areas: